|Front Office biographies

 Taylor graduated from Claremont McKenna College (Calif.) in 1973 with a bachelor's degree in economics and from Ohio University in 1975 with a master's degree in sports administration.
 He was named the 2001 Distinguished Alumnus of the Ohio University Sports Administration Program.

-Taylor and his wife, Susan, who is a native of the Kansas City area, reside in Lee's Summit, Mo.
-He has one son, Colby.
+Taylor and his wife, Susan, a native of the Kansas City area, reside in Lee's Summit, Mo.
+He has one son, Colby, and two grandchildren.

 close window print window